-Unicameral bone cysts (UBC) (also known as a simple bone cysts) are relatively common benign lucent bony lesions that are seen in childhood and typically remain asymptomatic.
+Unicameral bone cysts (UBC) (also known as a simple bone cysts) are common benign non-neoplastic lucent bony lesions that are seen mainly in childhood and typically remain asymptomatic.
 They account for the S (simple bone cyst) in FEGNOMASHIC the commonly used mnemonic for lytic bone lesions.

 They usually found in children in the 1st and 2nd decades (65% in teenagers), and are more common in males (M:F ~ 2-3:1) 2, 6.

 These lesions are usually asymptomatic and found incidentally, although pain, swelling and stiffness of the adjacent joint also occur.
 The most frequent complication is pathological fracture, and this is frequently the cause of presentation 1, 2, 6.

 They are typically intramedullary and are most frequently found in the metaphysis of long bones, abutting the growth plate 1.
 Locations include 1, 2, 5:

 UBC can be rarely seen in adults in unusual locations such as in talus, calcaneus, or iliac wing.

 When uncomplicated by fracture the cysts contain clear serosanguineous fluid surrounded by a fibrous membranous lining.
 It is thought to arise as a defect during bone growth which fills with fluid, resulting in expansion and thinning of the overlying bone.

 During the active phase the cyst remains adjacent to the growth plate.
 As the lesion becomes inactive it migrates away from the growth plate (normal bone is formed between it and the growth plate) and it gradually resolves 3, 5.